ShrifaMohammad/Plant-Leaf-Health-Classification-Healthy-vs.-Diseased-/README.md

 # Plant Leaf Health Classification (Healthy vs. Diseased)

-A Convolutional Neural Network (CNN) that classifies plant leaf images as **healthy** or **diseased**, built during an AI summer training program at **Weqa'a Center** (National Center for the Control of Plant Pests and Diseases), Ministry of Environment, Water and Agriculture, Saudi Arabia.
+A Convolutional Neural Network (CNN) that classifies plant leaf images as **healthy** or **diseased**.
+This project was built as part of a 200-hour AI summer training program at Ministry of Environment, Water and Agriculture, applying machine learning to real agricultural challenges.

-> ⚠️ **Note on this notebook:** The original `.ipynb` file was not available — this notebook (`leaf_classification.ipynb`) was reconstructed from an exported PDF printout of the original Colab session.
-All code, parameters, training logs, and prediction outputs are transcribed exactly as they appeared in the original run; nothing has been re-run or altered.
+## The problem

+Field inspectors need a fast way to assess plant health without waiting for a lab diagnosis.
+Manually identifying disease symptoms from leaf appearance is time-consuming and depends on the inspector's experience, which can lead to delayed or inconsistent detection — allowing diseases to spread further before treatment begins.
+This model addresses that gap by giving an instant, automated healthy/diseased prediction from a single leaf photo, supporting faster decision-making in the field.

 ## What it does